 Anyone who buys a product from you has the potential to be a valued member of your referral program.
 Make sure you take every opportunity you can (without becoming a nuisance) to let your customers know about the program and urge them to get involved.

 Rover regularly emails their current sitters urging them to recommend the service to other sitters in exchange for gift cards and/or the ability to be entered into a contest.
-This periodic reminder, coupled with an attractive incentive, makes current sitters that much more likely to think to mention Rover when they encounter friends likely to be a good fit for the service.
+This periodic reminder, coupled with an attractive incentive, makes current sitters that much more likely to mention Rover when they encounter friends likely to be a good fit for the service.

-3. Make sure the reward is worth it.
+4. Make sure the reward is worth it.

-Your referral program isn’t likely to go far if you’re not offering something people will want – on both ends of the deal.
-Gift cards and credits are a pretty tried and true method – people like free money.
-But you can find other ways to incentivize people as well.
-For example, Dropbox offers free storage to people who participate in their referral program.
+Your customer referral program isn’t likely to go far if you’re not offering something people will want – on both ends of the deal.
+Gift cards, discounts, and credits are a pretty tried and true method – people like free money.
+And promising customers discounts on a future order for referring a friend makes them more likely to spend more money with you later.

 People are more likely to do the thing you want them to (in this case, share their referral link) if you remove all friction and make it totally painless.